tmartin-m/datafun-04-notebooks/03-repeatable-workflow/04b-activate-and-run-jupyter-notebook.md

 Open the project notebook in VS Code.
 The file will have a .ipynb extension.
 - If prompted, select a Python interpreter that corresponds to your .venv.
-- If not prompted, click the kernel selector in the top-right corner of the notebook editor and choose the interpreter associated with your .venv.
+- If not prompted, click the kernel selector in the top-right corner of the notebook editor and choose the interpreter associated with your Python Environment / .venv.
+- Or:
+   - From VS Code Menu, select View / Command Palette...
+(CTRL SHIFT P)
+   - Type: Python: Select Interpreter
+   - Choose your .venv from the list

 ## Task 2.
 Start and Run a Jupyter Notebook